tionx3na/Flutter_dapp/README.md

 # Flutter_dapp
-A decentralized fluttter application with solidity
+A simple decentralized fluttter application with solidity that interacts with smart contract deployes on rinkeby testnet